Badkiz: 2019: Hayoung's departure and reformation as Hot Place

-2020–present: Line-up changes, Makestar failure, disbandment and reunion
+2020–2024: Line-up changes, Makestar failure, first disbandment, reunion and second disbandment

-In 2020, after Taeri and Sihyun's departures, they changed their name back to BADKIZ on their social media.
+In 2020, following Taeri and Sihyun's departures, the band changed their name back to Badkiz.

 In April 2020, three new members were announced for a comeback: Rawhi, Rozi and Semi.
-Later, it was reported that Rahwi will not join the BADKIZ line up because of her health.
+Later, it was reported that Rahwi will not join the Badkiz line up because of her health.
 Jeje once again changed her stage name to Eunyu, as well her legal name.
 Hanbit also changed her stage name to Seoeun.
 Badkiz began posting cover dance videos and opened a Makestar to help raise funds for their comeback.

-Following the failure of their Makestar campaign in August, Badkiz went abruptly silent on social media.
+Following Yousi's departure and the failure of their Makestar campaign in August, Badkiz went abruptly silent on social media.
 On October 14, Semi, Eunyu and Seoeun wrote farewell letters to the fans.
-Rozi wrote a letter later that day confirming that Badkiz had disbanded.
+Rozi wrote a letter later that day confirming that Badkiz had disbanded, as they wanted to do other activities.

 On September 14, 2022, the group announced on their Instagram that they are planning to be active again.
-The lineup currently consists of Somin (formerly Eunyu), Seoeun, Rosy (formerly Rozi) and Yousi (formerly U-Si).
+The line-up currently consists of Somin (formerly Eunyu), Seoeun, Rosy (formerly Rozi) and Yousi (formerly U-Si).
+On February 14, 2024, Seoueun announced her departure from the group.

+In August 2024, member Yousi left.
+On November 3, member Rozi left and on December 16, member Somin (Eunyu) left, while Soeun updated her Instagram bio, confirming once that the group had disbanded again.